 Genome vs. Genetics vs. Genomics

-Genomics is the study of your genome and how it interacts with the environment and your lifestyle.
-Genomics can tell us why some people are more likely to get diabetes or cancer, or why some diets work better for you than others.
+Genomics is the study of your entire genome and how it interacts with your environment and lifestyle.
+Genomics can help explain why some people are more likely to develop diabetes or cancer, or why certain diets work better for you than others.

 SelfDecode is a genomics platform.
-We use your DNA to provide you with lifestyle, diet, and supplement recommendations that are likely to improve your health.
-However, we tend to use terms like “genes” and “genetics” in our reports because more people are familiar with them.
+We analyze your DNA to provide personalized lifestyle, diet, and supplement recommendations designed to improve your health.
+While we sometimes use the terms "genes" and "genetics" in our reports because they're more familiar to most people, we're actually using genomics to give you the most relevant insights for your unique biology.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.